ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 * As long as you are a part of a group, you are responsible for everything in the group project, whether you participated in every component or not.
 * A group may only submit work authored by group members or appropriately cited and credited code that does not violate the author's license.
+* Use of `git rebase`, force push, or any other operations that change or remove authorship, commit, or timing metadata are the same as lying that you wrote code that someone else actually wrote or lying about when you added code.
+These operations are strictly forbidden and will result in a score zero for the same as not participating in your group.
+They may be also reported to CNAS as under the Student Academic Integrity Policy if you are suspected of using these operations to gain an academic advantage.
+    * You are responsible for setting `git config pull.rebase false` on all repositories for this course.

 **Intellectual Violence:**
 In this course, Intellectual Violence is considered bullying.
 Intellectual violence is when one teammate uses their skill, knowledge, or experience, to intimidate or control the other teammate(s) rather than sharing and helping them learn.
-Examples of Intellectual Violence
+Examples of *Intellectual Violence*:

 * Using complex terminology or concepts to make others feel inferior.
 * Dismissing or ridiculing colleagues’ ideas or contributions.